oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Network_Firewall_Deployment/IMPLEMENTATION.md

 # <a name="introduction"></a>1.
 Introduction

-Oracle Cloud Infrastructure Network Firewall is a managed next-generation network firewall and intrusion detection and prevention service for Oracle Cloud Infrastructure VCN, powered by Palo Alto Networks®.
-Network Firewall feature as part Oracle Enterprise Landing Zone(OELZ) environment offers simple setup and deployment and gives you visibility into traffic entering your cloud environment (North to South) as well traffic between subnets (East to West).
-This reference OELZ implementation will deploy Hub and Spoke Network Architecture with Network Firewall on Hub.
+Oracle Cloud Infrastructure (OCI) Network Firewall is a managed next-generation firewall and intrusion detection and prevention service that is powered by Palo Alto Networks®.
+Network Firewall.
+It is an OCI cloud native service feature that is now available as part of the Oracle Enterprise Landing Zone Landing Zone (OELZ) package.
+OELZ now offers simple setup and deployment of the OCI Network Firewall service which gives you visibility into traffic entering your cloud environment (North - South) as well traffic between subnets (East - West).
+This OELZ implementation will deploy a reference Hub and Spoke Network Architecture with Network Firewall in the Hub.
+​
 This repo is under active development.
 Building open source software is a community effort.
-We're excited to engage with the community building this.
+We're excited to engage with the community and we welcome contributors.

 # <a name="considerations"></a>2.
 Considerations